pentest-ai-agents

 | Recon Advisor | nmap, dig, whois, curl, netcat, traceroute, whatweb, nikto | Low (read-only scanning) |

-Tier 1 only (will not get execution):
+Tier 1 only (advisory, no execution):

 | Agent | Why |